Our Business is Helping Business

 WEDCO’s mission is to promote and support businesses and the creation of employment opportunities by providing development assistance and financing.

-Tht purpose of WEDCO’s financing is to retain and create employment opportunities for area residents.
+The purpose of WEDCO’s financing is to retain and create employment opportunities for area residents.
 The primary criteria is the retention and/or expansion of the regional employment base, leveraging additional financial resources, and demonstration of the borrower’s ability to repay.

-WEDCO is a private non profit 501 (c)(3) regional economic development corporation serving businesses of all sizes in the New Hampshire towns of Brookfield, Effingham, Farmington, Milton, Middleton, Moultonborough, New Durham, Sandwich, Tuftonboro, Wakefield, Wolfeboro, etc.
+WEDCO is a private nonprofit 501 (c)(3) regional economic development corporation serving businesses of all sizes in the New Hampshire towns of Brookfield, Effingham, Farmington, Milton, Middleton, Moultonborough, New Durham, Sandwich, Tuftonboro, Wakefield, Wolfeboro, etc.

 (Wolfeboro) Dr. Tina Costello’s friendly face is familiar to many women in the Wolfeboro area, and now, after a several year absence, she has returned and opened Women’s Integrative Health on Grove Street.
 The health center takes a holistic approach to...read more

 The New Hampshire Community Development Finance Authority (CDFA) through the Community Development Investment Program, makes awards annually of $25,000 in NH State Tax Credits.
 This year, for the State Fiscal Year 2019 - the Tax Credits were awarded to WEDCO....read more

 Join us for an overview from: Steven McKinney from U.S. DOL As a small business employer, you need to know the rules and regulations of the Fair Labor Standards Act (FLSA).
 The U.S. Department of Labor can help.
 Join us for an overview of your...read more